-Though religious leaders are encouraged to abide by this order that falls short for three reasons.
+Stay-at-home orders that provide unnecessary exceptions for churches and religious gatherings will kill Americans.
+That alone should be enough.
+But there are three other reasons why such orders should apply to and be enforced against churches.
 First, religious freedom does not require exempting churches from these orders.
 Second, such exemptions themselves unconstitutionally favor churches.
-Third, these exemptions are immoral and deadly.
+Third, such exemptions are immoral.